Biomechanics and Motor Behavior

 MS or PhD in Kinesiology

-If you are interested in advance studies focused on the mechanics of the human body and motion, TWU’s Kinesiology program specializing in biomechanics is the one for you.
-In this program, you will study and apply your education to areas such as human mobility biomechanics, fall prevention in the elderly, injury mechanism and prevention, training biomechanics, enhancement of sport performance and biomechanics of special population.
+In this program, you will study and apply your education to areas such as human mobility biomechanics, fall prevention in the elderly, injury mechanism and prevention, training biomechanics, enhancement of sport performance and biomechanics of special populations.

 Program courses are offered on the Denton campus.